imopse/iMOPSE/readme.md

 iMOPSE includes various tools for visualization, and validation, enhancing its research capabilities.
 These additional tools are implemented as Python scripts:

 - **msrcpsp_solution_visualizer:** Validates and visualizes MS-RCPSP solutions.
-- **multi-objective_visualizer:** Visualizes trade-offs between competing objectives for multi-objective optimization.
+- **pareto_visualizer:** Visualizes trade-offs between competing objectives for multi-objective optimization.
 - **single-objective_visualizer:** Provides a graphical overview of fitness values for single-objective optimization.

 # Example of Use